ca0v/ol3-lab/poc/README.md

     radius(node) => A + B * Math.sqrt(node.data.count)

 Now if the radius is small enough we can probably render the children instead to give the user more markers with more counts in more precise locations.
 Keep in mind that the radius of a child will appear in a tile ¼ the area and ½ the width of the parent and therefore the radius of the child must be less than or equal to ½ the max allowed radius of the parent.
 That is to say, the child threshold must be ¼ the parent theshold since the child area is ¼ the parent area.
-This will always be true in the aggregate that the child radius will ½ the parent because the average count of az child is ¼ the parent count, but it is the extremes that we care about.
+This will always be true in the aggregate that the child radius will ½ the parent because the average count of a child is ¼ the parent count, but it is the extremes that we care about.

 ### Rule 1
 If *any* child exceeds the threshold then use all the children of the parent to compute the parents center-of-mass and render the parent as a cluster marker.